KaushD/Test-Documentation/README.md

 <br>

-## Web Application Test Automation Framework
+## Web Application Test Automation Framework: BDD

-<p> This <a href= "https://github.com/KaushD/BDD_ProjectTest">Repository</a> is a sample test automation framework written in Java, TestNG, Selenium using a TDD approach.</p>
+<p> This <a href= "https://github.com/KaushD/BDD_ProjectTest">Repository</a> is a sample test automation framework written in Java, TestNG, Selenium using a BDD approach.</p>

 <br>